two-torial/two-torial/docs/games/chunithmsunplus/problems.md

 ### My game crashes when I alt-tab out of fullscreen

 !!! tip ""
-    As the game is intended to run on dedicated hardware, if it detects it has lost focus it will force-close itself.
-On real hardware it would then try and restart.
+    As the game is intended to run on dedicated hardware, it doesn't like to be minimised.
     One work-around for this is to use [DXVK](https://github.com/doitsujin/dxvk/) to run the game with Vulkan rather than Direct3D.
 This has the added benefit of smoother frame rates for some hardware configurations.

     Download the latest version of DXVK from the [releases tab](https://github.com/doitsujin/dxvk/releases).
 This will be a `dxvk-x.x.tar.gz` file.
 Open the file with `7zip` and navigate to the `x32` folder.